Skip to main content

 Hypertonic Solution

 A hypertonic solution has a higher concentration of solutes compared to the inside of a cell.
-When a cell is placed in a hypertonic solution, water will move out of the cell to balance the solute concentrations.
-This movement can lead to cell shrinkage or crenation, which is essential to understand when analyzing the effects of different solutions on cell behavior.
+When a cell is placed in a hypertonic solution, water will move out of the cell to balance the solute concentrations on both sides of the membrane.
+This movement can lead to cell shrinkage or crenation, which is important for understanding cellular responses to environmental changes.

 Recommended video: